Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-While there is considerable variation in how risk scores are developed in practice, many models are developed using a two-step approach: (i) fit a sparse logistic regression model with real-valued coefficients; (ii) convert this model into a risk score with integer coefficients.
+\paragraph{Traditional Approaches} While there is considerable variation in how risk scores are developed in practice, many researchers follow a two-step approach: (i) fit a sparse logistic regression model with real-valued coefficients; (ii) convert it into a risk score with integer coefficients.
 We consider three methods that adopt this approach.
-Each method first trains a \PLR{} model (i.e., the one that maximizes the 5-CV AUC and obeys the model size constraint), and then converts this model into a risk score by applying a common rounding heuristic: \begin{itemize}
+Each method first trains a \PLR{} model (i.e., the one that maximizes the 5-CV AUC and obeys the model size constraint), and then converts it into a risk score by applying a common rounding heuristic: \begin{itemize}

 \item \mPLRRd{} (Rounding): We round each coefficient to the nearest integer in $\{-5\ldots5\}$ by setting $\lambda_j \leftarrow \round{\min(\max(\lambda_j, - 5), 5)}$, and round the intercept as $\lambda_0 \leftarrow \round{\lambda_0}$.